 What did he really need to enjoy photography?
 It’s pretty simple.
 He needed to remember why he got into photography in the first place.

 And this is where I’d like to send a message to kids like him, who may have recently discovered this hobby of ours and are finding themselves bombarded by a pervasive culture of gear worship.

 If you’re just starting out, ignore everything and everyone.
 Shoot whatever you want, however you want.
-Ignore the “show your gear” posts that populate the most popular websites.
+Avoid the “show your gear” posts that populate the most popular websites.
 Don’t worry about the fact that your friends have a lens with a capital “L” or a red asterisk painted on it.
-Don’t compare your gear to the gear of others, especially when those others might be professional Instagram personalities, money-making photojournalists, or studio fashion shooters with thirty years of experience.
+Don’t compare your gear to the gear of other photographers, especially when those photographers might be professional Instagram personalities, money-making photojournalists, or studio fashion shooters with thirty years of experience.

 There are lots of people taking lots of pictures with lots of cameras, and having a great time doing it.
-Don’t buy into the mythos of the “live folk” generation.
+Don’t buy into the myth of the Instagram influencer.
 Don’t obsess that your gear isn’t sexy enough.
 Don’t worry that your photos aren’t good enough.
 Just practice with what you’ve got, and don’t give up.

 If you’re just starting out, remember that every photographer was, at one point, just a person holding a magical box about which they knew absolutely nothing.
 So shoot what you have, shoot what you can afford, and don’t worry about it.

 [Some of the links in this article will direct users to our affiliates at B&H Photo, Amazon, and eBay.
 By purchasing anything using these links, Casual Photophile may receive a small commission at no additional charge to you.
 This helps Casual Photophile produce the content we produce.
 Many thanks for your support.]